vPeteWalker/midway/prereqs/prereqs.rst

 - **SE Installation Hardware** - Performing an on-premises Foundation requires, at a minimum, network connectivity between your Foundation app/VM and the block.
 The following are recommended parts of every SE's install "kit":

-   - **16+ Port Flat Switch** - Flat/unmanaged switches avoid any potential configuration issues (disabled IPv6, etc.) that could negatively impact Foundation.
+   - **16+ Port Switch** - Flat/unmanaged switches avoid any potential configuration issues (disabled IPv6, etc.) that could negatively impact Foundation.
 This hardware can be requested directly from Nutanix IT.
    - **Ethernet Cables** - 2x cables per node being imaged, PLUS a single, long cable for connecting your laptop to the switch.
 This hardware can be requested directly from Nutanix IT.
    - **Compact Power Strip** - To plug in your laptop and your flat switch. *No one wants their laptop going to sleep mid-Foundation!*
    - **PDU Power Plug Adapter** - `Allowing you to connect your compact power strip to the rack PDU, which likely will not have standard outlets. <https://www.sfcable.com/nema-5-15r-to-c14-power-plug-adapter.html>`_ *Country specific*.